dfsp-spirit/fsbrain/README.md

 #### MacOS System dependencies

-Recent MacOS versions do not ship with an X11 environment.
-You will have to install the [xquartz X11 system](https://www.xquartz.org/) if you do not have it already.
+Recent macOS versions do not ship with an X11 environment.
+If you want to use the default rgl backend for interactive viewing, you will need to install [XQuartz](https://www.xquartz.org/).
 If you want to create GIF movies, make sure you have imagemagick installed (easiest via [homebrew](https://brew.sh/): `brew install imagemagick@6`).

+**Recommended for static image export**: Use the [scimesh backend](#optional-scimesh-rendering-backend-for-headless-environments), which requires neither X11 nor XQuartz and produces identical publication-ready images.

-Note that X11 is not needed for rendering, but only for stuff like opening windows, etc. So if you are fine with displaying images in your web browser, as opposed to a graphics window, you can use the `rglwidget` command, and thus run fsbrain without the need for X11.
+Note that X11 is not needed for rendering, but only for opening interactive windows.
+If you only need publication-quality static images (which is the typical use case), the scimesh backend or the browser-based `rglwidget` are better options.

 #### Known issue: Visualization problems on recent macOS versions